FabioPINO/science-docs/index.md

 # The tensor necessity

 At first encounter, tensors can seem like strange mathematical objects.
 It can be challenging to grasp their meaning and their relevance might not be immediately obvious.
-At the same time, tensors are indispens- able when studying fluid dynamics.
-So what’s with the tensors and why do we need them?
+At the same time, tensors are indispensable when studying fluid dynamics.
+So what's with the tensors and why do we need them?

 *This is a beta version of an article.
 You can help me make it better by spotting errors or suggesting improvements!*